legalize-dev/legalize-nl/nl/BWBR0028236.md

 - 5°.
 Europees Geneesmiddelenbureau (EMA);

 - 6°.
-Kosovo Relocated Specialist Judicial Institution, ’s-Gravenhage;
+Kosovo Specialist Chambers and Specialist Prosecutors Office;

+- 7°.
+Galileo Reference Centre (GRC);

+- 8°.
+Europese Investeringsbank (EIB);

 - g.
 Office of the High Commissioner on National Minorities of the Organisation for Security and Cooperation in Europe (HCNM/OSCE);